metaleap/gerbil-lsp/lsp/notes.md

 - a flat list of items that include:
   - **name**: the full name, not partial (ie if position is right after `ha` then `name` is still `hash-ref` rather than `sh-ref`)
   - **description**: markdown doc or, for non-documented top-level defs the preceding multi-line comment or block of single-line comments
+  - **detail**: can be signature or type annotation or whatever else that's "good to know" and pertinent-to plus available-for the item
+  -